bburdette/ChordPredictor/README.md

 # ChordPredictor
 Analyse and generate chord sequences

-ChordPredictor is a set of software tools to generate randomized midi files containg chord sequences.
+ChordPredictor is a set of software tools to generate randomized midi files containing chord sequences.

 midi2csv is a haskell program that converts midi files to CSV format, while 'canonicalizing' chords.
 It only processes groups of 3 or more simultaneous notes.